KULcoder/starter-hugo-academic/content/project/Toxic Text Classification/index.md

 One specific trend in NLP nowadays is to use one unified model for all types of nlp tasks.
 But how can we use LLM to do text classification?
 I pick META's recent release LLAMA 3.2 (September 2024) 1B model, I designed a prompt to ask for direct answer whether a comment is toxic or not.
 With this prompt, I used the LORA to finetune the model for our task.

 # Results
+There is basically no hyper-parameter tuning: I picked mostly the default hyper-parameters.
 ## Performance
 |          | Train Acc | Test Acc |
 | -------- | --------- | -------- |